stud131/docs-monaca/content/tutorials/monaca_ide/testing_debugging.en.md

-[Monaca Debugger](/en/products_guide/debugger/) is a powerful application for testing and debugging your Monaca applications on real devices in real time.
+[Monaca Debugger](/en/products_guide/debugger/) is a powerful application for testing and debugging your Monaca applications on real devices in real-time.

-When developing Monaca apps in Monaca Cloud IDE, assuming that the Internet connection is available, all changes made to your project files will be pushed into your Monaca Debugger in real-time as soon as you save those changes.
+When developing Monaca apps in the Cloud IDE, all changes made to your project file(s) will be synced with your Monaca Debugger in real-time as soon as you save them.

 ## Before Getting Started